rh-ai-quickstart/ai-quickstart-contrib/general-faq.md

   * [Contribute](#contribute)
 * [Now what?](#now-what)

-## Frequently asked questions :question:

-### What is a kickstart again?
+## What is a kickstart again?

 Kickstarts are simple, ready-to-use AI examples using Red Hat platforms.
 They are straightforward and focused example use cases - easy to launch, easy to get, and *ready to go!*

-### Where can I find kickstarts?
+## Where can I find kickstarts?

 AI kickstarts are collected here in the
 [AI kickstarts GitHub Organization](https://github.com/rh-ai-kickstart).
-Each repository is a kickstart making it easy for you to `git clone` and get starterd right away.
+Each repository is a kickstart making it easy for you to get started.

-### Are there requirements?
+## Are there requirements?

 Each kickstart comes with its own list of requirements.
 They're in the kickstarts README.
 As long as you have the dependencies, you're good to go!